-(H) The hearing officer may be guided by but shall not be bound by the "Ohio Rules of Evidence" when he or she conducts the hearing.
+(H) The hearing officer may be guided by but shall not be bound by the "Ohio Rules of Evidence" (as amended July 1, 2012) when he or she conducts the hearing.
 The hearing officer shall consider all relevant testimonial and documentary evidence which is admitted into the record during the hearing.

 (I) The hearing officer shall send a written report to the director and the accused by ordinary mail or hand delivery within fifteen days after the conclusion of the hearing.
 The report shall contain findings of fact, conclusions of law, and a recommendation whether the director should make a finding that the accused abused or neglected a resident or misappropriated property of a resident.
 The hearing officer's findings shall be based on a preponderance of the evidence adduced at the hearing.